 Questions to Consider

-- Examine the maps below.
+- Examine the maps in this section.
 Identify the street boundaries of the stockyard neighborhood and of Hyde Park.
 What are the major physical features of each neighborhood, as shown in these maps?
 Where are they in relation to downtown Chicago?
 Why do you think Bushnell chose to include this comparison to Hyde Park in his study of Back of the Yards?

 - How do the neighborhoods compare in their ethnic compositions; their rates of criminality, child mortality, and poverty; and their public institutions?
 Do the maps suggest variations within each of the neighborhoods?